digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/connectivity.rst

     .. success:: val certificate = com.digitalasset.canton.util.BinaryFileUtil.tryReadByteStringFromFile("tls/root-ca.crt")
     .. success:: val connectionWithTLS = com.digitalasset.canton.sequencing.GrpcSequencerConnection.tryCreate("https://daml.com", customTrustCertificates = Some(certificate))

-Next, you can assign a priority to the domain by setting the priority parameter:
+Next, you can assign a priority to the synchronizer by setting the priority parameter:

 .. snippet:: participant_connectivity
     .. success:: val priority = 10 // default is 0 if not set

-This parameter is used to determine the domain to which a transaction should be sent if there are multiple domains connected (early access feature).
-The domain with the highest priority that can run a certain transaction will be picked.
+This parameter is used to determine the synchronizer to which a transaction should be sent if there are multiple synchronizers connected (early access feature).
+The synchronizer with the highest priority that can run a certain transaction will be picked.

-Finally, when configuring a domain connection, the parameter ``manualConnect`` can be used when the domain should not be auto-reconnected on startup.
+Finally, when configuring a synchronizer connection, the parameter ``manualConnect`` can be used when the synchronizer should not be auto-reconnected on startup.
 By default, you would set:

 .. snippet:: participant_connectivity
     .. success:: val manualConnect = false

-If a domain connection is configured to be manual, it will not reconnect automatically on startup; it has to be reconnected specifically using:
+If a synchronizer connection is configured to be manual, it will not reconnect automatically on startup; it has to be reconnected specifically using:

 .. snippet:: participant_connectivity
     .. success:: participant3.domains.reconnect("mydomain")

-Very security sensitive users that do not trust TLS to check for authenticity of the sequencer API can additionally pass an optional ``domainId`` of the target domain into the configuration.
-In this case, the participant will check that the sequencer it is connecting to can produce the cryptographic evidence that it actually is the expected domain.
+Very security-sensitive users who do not trust TLS to check for the authenticity of the sequencer API can additionally pass an optional ``domainId`` of the target synchronizer into the configuration.
+In this case, the participant will check that the sequencer it is connecting to can produce cryptographic evidence that it actually is the expected synchronizer.
-The domainId can be obtained from the domain manager:
+The domainId can be obtained from the synchronizer manager:

 .. snippet:: participant_connectivity
     .. success:: val domainId = Some(domainManager1.id)